Frontotemporal dementia (FTD) can make it feel like life is unraveling for people and families living with FTD.

 Uncovering FTD gene mutations through genetic testing could lead to hope for clinical trials and future treatments.

-If you are living with or caring for someone with FTD, patient support groups can provide access to resources and connect you with the FTD community.
+If you are living with or caring for an individual with FTD, patient support groups can provide access to resources and connect you with the FTD community.